zaphar/ucg/docsite/site/content/getting-started/_index.md

 ### Cargo

-You can install ucg using Rust's Cargo package manager.
+You can install UCG using Rust's Cargo package manager.

 ```sh
 cargo install ucg